Frequently Asked Questions

 1.1 - Why is it named "CloudI"?

 A Cloud is more dynamic than a 3 dimensional Grid and is more ubiquitous than the legend of Beowulf, so it is easy to understand why computing Clouds are the next generation distributed systems.
 The relevant connotations the word Cloud contains are: dynamic, supervision, intermingle, and points (i.e., point clouds).
 Any computing Cloud should offer dynamic configuration, should supervise processes in a fault-tolerant way, offer easy integration and should support an arbitrarily large number of processes (respectively).
-This project offers Cloud functionality facilitated by the Erlang programming language and its implementation of the Actor Model.
+This project offers Cloud functionality facilitated by Erlang.

 Top